nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding a patient: `add`

 Adds a patient to the patient records.
+(Note: for date of birth, PlannerMD will convert any value beyond the last valid day-of-month to be the last valid day-of-month.)

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS dob/DATE_OF_BIRTH [t/TAG]…​`